thibaudcolas/adventures-in-datascience/coursera_machinelearning/README.md

 - Lower-order polynomials (low model complexity) have high bias and low variance.
 In this case, the model fits poorly consistently.
 - Higher-order polynomials (high model complexity) fit the training data extremely well and the test data extremely poorly.
 These have low bias on the training data, but very high variance.
 - In reality, we would want to choose a model somewhere in between, that can generalize well but also fits the data reasonably well.

+### Trading off precision and recall

+- Precision = true positives / no. of predicted positives
+- Recall = true positives / no. of actual positives